Miyamoto International: History

 Kit Miyamoto joined the firm - which was at that time called Marr Shaffer & Associates - in 1989.
-A former running back for Butte College until a knee injury forced him to shift his focus to engineering, Miyamoto was mentored by CEO John Shaffer, who retired and sold him the company in 1997, when it became Marr Shaffer & Miyamoto, Inc. In 1999, he was named one of the "Top 40 Executives Under 40" by the Sacramento Business Journal.
-In 2002, the company purchased Martin & Huang, when it became MHI Miyamoto before changing its name to Miyamoto International in 2004.
+Miyamoto was mentored by CEO John Shaffer, who retired and sold him the company in 1997, when it became Marr Shaffer & Miyamoto, Inc. In 2002, the company purchased Martin & Huang, when it became MHI Miyamoto before changing its name to Miyamoto International in 2004.
 Miyamoto International expanded into risk management in 2005 when it partnered with Global Risk Consultants to form Global Risk Miyamoto.
 In 2010, Miyamoto earned his Phd in Earthquake Engineering from the Tokyo Institute of Technology.

 Following the Haiti earthquake in 2010 Miyamoto assisted in post-disaster assessment and reconstruction, and established a location as a Haitian company.
 In the aftermath of the 2011 earthquake in Christchurch, New Zealand, Miyamoto partnered worked on the reconstruction of Christchurch and implemented an earthquake risk reduction program in New Zealand.
 In 2012, Miyamoto Thailand was added to address earthquake risks in Southeast Asia.
 They now have offices in the US in Sacramento, San Francisco, Pleasanton, San Jose, Los Angeles, Orange County, San Diego, Las Vegas, Phoenix, Reno, Washington, D.C. and Puerto Rico, as well as international locations in Mexico, Costa Rica, Colombia, Haiti, Italy, Turkey, Uzbekistan, India, Nepal, Indonesia, Japan and New Zealand.
 In 2011, California Governor Edmund G. Brown Jr. appointed Kit Miyamoto to the Alfred E. Alquist Seismic Safety Commission.
 In 2012, he was awarded the Allied Professions Honor Award by the American Institute of Architects, California Council.

-The company was also involved in structural seismic redesign of LAX’s iconic Theme Building and the Griffith Observatory in Los Angeles.

-In February 2020, Miyamoto opened an office in Ponce, Puerto Rico to assist with damage assessments and reconstruction efforts after the January 2020 earthquake.

-Miyamoto is featured in the 2020 documentary film The Last House Standing which aired on public television in the United States, discussing how poorly prepared the United States is for major earthquakes.
-He talks about the technology that exists to build safer buildings that would survive disasters, but only a small percentage of buildings are using it in the United States.

 Structural engineering, risk management and disaster response

 Miyamoto International provides structural and earthquake engineering and disaster management for the public and private sector in the United States and internationally.
 They design new and retrofit existing buildings to withstand the effects of large earthquakes.
-They also provide risk consulting services for other natural calamities, including hurricanes and floods.
-After earthquakes or other natural disasters occur, they provide technical advice and damage assessments to aid in the restoration and resilience of affected areas.

-Miyamoto also specializes in assessing critical infrastructure and facilities for disaster resilience and retrofitting.